user200000/data_Li2FeSO_structure/README.md

 ![](./workflow.png)

-An associted dataset will be made available with DFT calculations on the bath university archive.
+An associated dataset will be made available with DFT calculations on the bath university archive.